Cocaine Possession

 For the government to prove constructive possession, it must show that the defendant intended to control the cocaine even if it wasn't in his actual physical possession.
 If the defendant can show that he had no intent to control the drug, he may be acquitted.

 Cocaine possession is a serious crime.
-If you have been investigated for or charged with the crime, you should see a lawyer immediately.
-Only an experienced criminal defense lawyer who is familiar with the law in your state (or, if the case is in federal court, an experienced federal practitioner) will be able to advise you as to the strength of the case against you and the availability of any defenses.
-And only a local lawyer who knows the prosecutors and judges in your courthouse can give you a realistic assessment on how the case is likely to proceed.
+Talk to a lawyer immediately if you've been investigated for or charged with the crime.
+An experienced criminal defense lawyer will be able to advise you as to the strength of the case against you and the availability of any defenses.
+When facing federal drug charges, find a criminal defense attorney who practices in federal court.

 DEFEND YOUR RIGHTS